openhab/openhab1-addons/bundles/binding/org.openhab.binding.pioneeravr/README.md

 Most common commands are supported directly, special commands can be added manually using the "advanced command" mechanism described below.

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/pioneeravr/readme.html).

 ## Binding configuration

 This binding can be configured in the file `services/pioneeravr.cfg`.